Implausible Fencing Powers

 - There is also Jax, a champion so masterful with a sword that he instead fights with a lamppost as a Self-Imposed Challenge.
 He still swings it around as if it were made of bamboo.

-- Jarvan the 4th can wield his [[BFS Big Fucking Lance]] with 1 hand.
-This lance is as tall as he is (He towers above every other character except Nautilus by about 3 feet) and with only a couple of items he can swing it swice a second.
+- Jarvan IV can wield his BFL (Big Freakin' Lance) with 1 hand.
+This lance is as tall as he is (he towers above every other character except Nautilus by about 3 feet) and with only a couple of items he can swing it twice a second.
 There´s also the mystery behind the fact that Jarvan can slam the earth so hard with it that the surrounding ground forms a ring without any visible damage to it, though it is implied to be made of dragon bones.

 - SaGa Frontier - Many of the more advanced sword attacks fall into this trope, but most notable is the swordsman Gen who, early in T260G's storyline, cuts a rope using a lead pipe.
 When T260G comments on the impossibility of this, Gen tells him not to worry about it.